afifaniks/tiny_brains/README.md

-# NeoMAC: Neonatal Brain Motion Artifact Correction by Augmenting Adult MRI
+# Evaluating Deep Learning Based Domain Generalization for Motion Mitigation in Multi-Center Brain MRI
-This repository contains the codes for the final project of ENSF 619 (Winter 2024) course.
+This repository contains the codes for the paper "Evaluating Deep Learning Based Domain Generalization for Motion Mitigation in Multi-Center Brain MRI".

 # Instruction
 TBD